sigrunixia/Granite/README.md

 # Granite, the Goal Reinforcing And Note Improving Tiny Entity

 Inspired by the saintly [Gemmy](https://github.com/ericaxu/gemmy), the Obsidian TTRPG Community has taken Gemmy on an adventure through time and space.
-She's met dragons, owlbears, robots, aliens, and so many interesting beings.
-Many of them have have decided to join her on the quest for the most sarcastic, the most scathing, and sometimes, the most helpful reactions to
+She's met dragons, owl-bears, robots, aliens and so many interesting beings.
+Some of them have decided to join her on the quest for the most sarcastic, the most scathing, and sometimes, the most helpful reactions to writing in Obsidian.
+But she's not alone as her arch-rival, Granite, who also has been gathering friends on her quest, will stop at nothing to be the most helpful, the most encouraging, and the most annoying of them all.

 ## Features

 ### Multiple Characters
-- Gemmy, the original [Obsidian](https://www.obsidian.md/) Shard whom has all new quotes.
+- Gemmy, the original [Obsidian](https://www.obsidian.md/) Shard who has all new quotes and is now 100% even more unhelpful.
-- Granite, Gemmy's rival in all things unhelpful.
+- Granite, Gemmy's rival in all things.
 She'll not stop until that purple shard succumbs to the power of her words. (:sparkles: Coming Soon)
-- Drake, the dashing and devious dragon who loves mothing more than to talk about dice. (:sparkles: Coming Soon)
+- Drake, the dashing and devious dragon who loves nothing more than to talk about dice. (:sparkles: Coming Soon)

 ### Random Quotes